 In fact, the former hospital and some of the abandoned buildings are part of a state park with plenty of parking and trails for hiking, biking and walking dogs.
-I registered the address into my map app and within 3 minutes found a parking spot at a mostly deserted campus of the former hospital.
+I parked and walked along the path toward the buildings.
 A few men were working on a roof, but it seemed to be OK to get out and walk around the grounds.

 Advancing towards the first building I was in awe of how the dormant trees and bare vines gave the old building with broken windows an even more haunted look.
 The photos I took of the buildings were cool, but looked even better in tinted black and white.